 Step 2: Basic System Tools

 STUFFIT EXPANDER...
 What most people get confused with is how old Macintosh files were stored.
-Unlike any other platform (Windows, Mac OS X, etc...) the files on earlier Mac OS versions contained a resource fork that *COULD NOT* be transfered/stored on anything else but a Macintosh file system, except when compressed with Stuffit or BinHex.
-That's why every file you see on the internet for download to an old Mac OS ends with .sit or .hqx.
-To uncompress those "stuffed" archive files, if you run Mac OS 7.5 or newer, you need Stuffit Expander 5.5.
+Unlike any other platform (Windows, Mac OS X, etc...) the files on earlier Mac OS versions contained a resource fork that *COULD NOT* be stored/transfered on anything else but a Macintosh file system, except when compressed with Stuffit or BinHex.
+This means that you CANNOT extract a .sit archive containing Mac files under Windows, ever.
+Sure, if you try it, you'll see files extracted, but they will all be corrupted once you move them to Mac OS, since they will all lack the resource fork.
+Now, I see you coming: "Then why is Stufit Expander published for Windows too?"
+Well, Stuffit Expander supports lots of compression formats, including ZIP, but it's certainly not for expanding Mac .sit or .hqx files, that's for sure.
+Every file you see on the internet for download to an old Mac OS ends with .sit or .hqx.
+To uncompress those "stuffed" archive files, first you need a Mac OS environment and then: if you run Mac OS 7.5 or newer, you need Stuffit Expander 5.5.
 For anything earlier than Mac OS 7.5 you can grab a copy of Stuffit Expander 3.5.1 but note that it does not extract some of the archives made with Stuffit 4.x or newer.
 The file compression standard in the 80's was Mac Binary anyway, which Stuffit Expander can extract among other formats.
 Stuffit Expander needs to be on your system before attempting to copy files from any source, so here's Catch-22: When you set up an old Mac OS that does not come with Stuffit Expander, how can you transfer Stuffit Expander itself from a PC computer without destroying its resource fork since you can't uncompress Stuffit Expander without Stuffit Expander, right?
 That's the only situation where you need to use the Basilisk II emulator, which has integrated floppy drive support, so you can uncompress Stuffit Expander and copy it, complete with its resource fork onto the floppy disk, which should open fine on the old Mac computer afterwards and allow you to transfer compressed files from now on using traditional ways.
 Any .sit or .hqx file can be transfered on any file system, Mac formatted or not, without getting corrupted.

 DISKCOPY...
 You will find other types of archives that we call disk images (files ending with .img).
 DiskCopy is Apple's tool that shipped with classic Mac OS version 6.x up to Mac OS 9.2.2 that allowed for a perfect replication of a disk or a folder with everything in it, keeping the window and icon layout/positions, comments, color labels you might have applied, creation/modification dates, etc... it looks good, except that as previously stated, since they're not .sit or .hqx files, they *CANNOT* be moved/stored on a non-Macintosh file system, since this would render the disk image corrupted.
 Always Stuff (.sit) or BinHex (.hqx) all your files before moving/storing them outside of the classic Mac OS, disk images created with DiskCopy included.
 There is a way to make classic Mac OS disk images binary safe (for example if the image is created with special software in Windows or Linux, resulting in a slightly different format, like .dsk file instead of .img) but the ones created by DiskCopy are not.